-Food stylists are people who arrange food in beautiful ways so it can be photographed or displayed.
-Food stylists are really artists, but in order to be a good food stylist you need to know a lot about cooking.
-Graduates of culinary arts programs make great food stylists.
+When considering jobs for culinary graduates, food stylists are often overlooked.
+If you have an artistic flair, combining it with your culinary skills may be a good career choice.
+Food stylists are people who arrange food in beautiful ways so it can be photographed or displayed, and graduates of culinary arts programs make great food stylists.
 Many people in this profession work as independent contractors, and although it can take some time to gain a reputation, it can be a very rewarding job.

 If you’re studying at a good culinary school you’re getting skills you can use in a wide range of food-related industries, not just restaurants.
 And a really great school will give you the skills and tools you can take with you, no matter what you choose to do with your career in the future.